 During a Monroe County criminal case, mistakes are inevitable, either during the pretrial process or during the trial itself.
-Just like not all typographical errors on a traffic ticket invalidate the citation, not all mistakes allow a defendant to successfully appeal a conviction.
+Just like not all typographical errors on a traffic ticket invalidate the citation, not all mistakes allow a defendant to appeal a conviction successfully.
 In addition to an error, a Rochester criminal defense attorney must show that the mistake substantially affected the trial’s outcome.

 Criminal appeals often do more than release the defendant from custody or court supervision.
 In many cases, record sealing may be available after an appeal.
 Court officials, law enforcement officers, and a few employers can view sealed records, but no one else can.

 This basis is one of the hardest ways to appeal a conviction.
 Especially after a jury trial, appellate judges do not usually second guess the jurors’ conclusions.
 Sometimes, however, there is a complete lack of evidence on one element of the offense.
 Non-serious injury DWI collision cases are a good example.
 By the time emergency responders arrive, both drivers have frequently left their vehicles.
 So, officers cannot testify that the DWI defendant was driving the car.

 In the 1957 film Twelve Angry Men, one of the jurors bought a knife at a pawnshop to prove a point to his fellow jurors.
 He could have declared a mistrial if the judge had found out about that purchase.
 To reach their verdict, jurors may only consider the evidence presented at trial.
 Today, in the smartphone era, it’s easy to Google a defendant’s name and see what comes up.
 These do-it-yourself investigations could be grounds for a successful appeal.

 3. Appealing a Conviction and Improper Admission of Evidence